A Common Food Staple Contributing to Weight Gain, Parkinson’s, MS, Cancer, Alzheimer’s, Hormone issues, and Bad Cholesterol.

 1. Add all ingredients and spices together in crockpot (mix well).

-2. Sauté Venison burger, break it up into small pieces, add a light sprinkle laying across the meat with liquid aminos and a nice layer of garlic powder.
+2. Sauté Bison burger (venison or tofu), break it up into small pieces, add a light sprinkle laying across the meat with liquid aminos and a nice layer of garlic powder.
 Cook until it is no longer pink (medium-high heat/about 5-6 mins).
 Once cooked, add the rest of the ingredients in the crockpot.
 Mix well!
+Note – tofu just enough to heat it for the spices to mix and mingle into the tofu.

 Cooking Duration: